 Value Meaning SystemEnv System environment variable Takes effect at system restart after execution of this command.
 Can be obtained after command execution using the GetEnvironment command.
 UserEnv User environment variable Takes effect at system restart after execution of this command.
 Can be obtained after command execution using the GetEnvironment command.
 ProcessEnv Environment variable for the current process Takes effect only within the current process after execution of this command.

 If you specify SystemEnv, execute the script file as a user who has administrator permissions.
-For details, see 1.8.2 Command behavior.
+For details, see 1.8.3 Effect of the executing user on command behavior.

 EnvironmentName